DipadityaDas/VBoxReady/README.md

 But I have created another way.
 Everytime there is a windows update, Microsoft-Hyper-V is enabled automatically, as it is necessary for the installation process of the programs.

 ## Say Hello to VBoxReady

+VBoxReady is a powershell script which if execute in an elevated PowerShell window, then the system becomes ready for an third party virtualization program including [VMware Workstation]() and [VirtualBox](https://www.virtualbox.org/).